AlienX77-cmd/AlienX77-cmd/README.md

-✨Hello, I am looking for a role in:✨
+✨Hello, I am a fresh graduate in Computer Engineering from Kasetsart University and I am currently looking for a role in:✨
 1. Junior Software Engineer
 2. Backend Engineer
 3. Full-Stack Engineer